 After seven rewarding, albeit largely sleepless years in New York, Sean made the trek westward to Los Angeles where his wife attended law school.
 It wasn't a month before they dropped the anchor and abandoned all talk of moving back east.

-Today, he lives in Venice with his wife Deirdre Lanning, a reformed litigator who teaches law at her alma mater UCLA, his five-year old daughter Quinn, who keeps him on his toes with a steady stream of uncomfortable questions, and his one-year old son Keaton, who's actually pretty chill.
+Today, he lives in Venice with his wife Deirdre Lanning, a reformed litigator who teaches law at her alma mater UCLA, his six-year old daughter Quinn, who keeps him on his toes with a steady stream of uncomfortable questions, and his two-year old son Keaton, who's actually pretty chill.